getify/You-Dont-Know-JS/this & object prototypes/ch4.md

 So, it is said that we "mixed in" `Something`s behavior with (or into) `Another`.

-While this sort of technique seems to take useful advantage of `this` rebinding functionality, it is the brittle `Something.cool.call( this )` call, which cannot be made into a relative (and thus more flexible) reference, which you should **heed with caution**.
+While this sort of technique seems to take useful advantage of `this` rebinding functionality, it is the brittle `Something.cool.call( this )` call, which cannot be made into a relative (and thus more flexible) reference, that you should **heed with caution**.
 Generally, **avoid such constructs where possible** to keep cleaner and more maintainable code.

 ## Review (TL;DR)